manuelkiessling/bivouac/README.md

 group chats with dead-simple file-sharing (drag a file into the chat, and it's immediately available as a download for all chat members).

-Besides those "feature goal", my secondary goal is to learn how to architect Node.js applications that are relatively complex, with domain-driven design and a strong separation of concerns in mind.
+Besides these "feature goals", my secondary goal is to learn how to architect Node.js applications that are relatively complex, with domain-driven design and a strong separation of concerns in mind.